TSH is a screening tool, not a diagnosis

 A normal TSH can coexist with low free T3, poor conversion, or active Hashimoto's.
 The full picture requires free T4, free T3, reverse T3, and TPO/TgAb antibodies.

-Fatigue that won't budge, weight that won't shift, hair falling, always cold.
+Fatigue that won't shift, weight that holds, hair falling, always cold.
 These are thyroid symptoms.
 Most women with them have been told their labs are normal.

 “TSH alone tells you whether your thyroid is alive.
 It doesn't tell you whether it's working well for you.”

-Thyroid disease is the most common hormonal condition in women, and the most commonly under-treated.
-Standard screening uses TSH — a pituitary signal, not a direct measure of thyroid hormone activity.
-Women can feel miserable with a TSH in range, particularly if free T3 is low, conversion is impaired, or Hashimoto's antibodies are driving an autoimmune attack.
+Thyroid disease is the most common hormonal condition in women, and the most consistently under-treated.
+Standard screening uses TSH, a pituitary signal, not a direct measure of thyroid activity.
+Women can feel miserable with a TSH in range, particularly when free T3 is low, conversion is impaired, or Hashimoto's antibodies are driving an autoimmune attack.

-I run a full thyroid panel on almost every new female patient, because what I find consistently is the partial picture: a managed TSH with low free T3, Hashimoto's antibodies nobody checked for, selenium and iron deficiency impairing conversion.
+I run a full thyroid panel on almost every new female patient.
+What I find consistently: a managed TSH with low free T3, Hashimoto's antibodies nobody checked for, selenium and iron deficiency impairing conversion.
 These are fixable.
-The fatigue, the weight, the fog — none of it has to be permanent.
+The fatigue, the weight, the fog, none of it has to be permanent.

 A normal TSH can coexist with low free T3, poor conversion, or active Hashimoto's.
 The full picture requires free T4, free T3, reverse T3, and TPO/TgAb antibodies.

 Your body converts T4 to the active T3 in tissues.
-Chronic stress, low iron, low selenium, inflammation and caloric restriction all impair that conversion.
+Stress, low iron, low selenium, inflammation, and caloric restriction all impair that conversion.
 T4 medication alone can't fix a conversion problem.

 When free T3 is low and symptoms are clear, thyroid hormone support is often the missing piece.
 I use T4-only (levothyroxine) when conversion is intact, and compounded T4/T3 combinations when it isn't.
-I monitor to symptoms and to labs together — not just to TSH suppression.
+I monitor to symptoms and labs together, not just to TSH suppression.

-I test thoroughly, treat to symptoms as well as labs, and recheck every 6–12 weeks until stable.
+I test thoroughly, treat to symptoms and labs together, and recheck every 6–12 weeks until stable.
 Most patients see meaningful improvement in energy, weight, temperature regulation, and cognition within three months of getting the protocol right.

 Therapies I'd likely use

 TPO and thyroglobulin antibodies aren't included in standard thyroid panels at most labs.
 If your symptoms are real but your TSH is in range, Hashimoto's is high on my list.
-It's a treatable condition, particularly when we address the gut and immune drivers alongside the thyroid itself.
+It's a treatable condition, particularly when we address the gut and immune drivers alongside the thyroid.